 Moreover, the two most appealing facts about shared hosting are that you don’t have to take care of any server maintenance tasks or monitoring activities, and it is the most cost-effective hosting solution in the market.

-If you’re pondering the various hosting solutions, ask yourself the following questions that we will discuss in this article.
+If you’re pondering the various hosting solutions, ask yourself the following questions we will discuss in this article.

-- Is admin access extremely important to you?
+- Is admin access crucial to you?

 - Would you rather concentrate on building your website, or do you want to start from scratch in terms of setup?

 - Do you want the best bang-for-buck solution?

 People tend to have a lot of preconceived notions about shared hosting, particularly because of the word shared.
 It’s time to change that perception.